-Travelling overseas or across the UK can be the perfect way to celebrate after a year of studying.
-So to help, here are some tips for planning the ultimate student holiday.
+Taking a holiday can be the perfect way to celebrate after a year of studying.
+So to help, here are some tips for planning the ultimate student break.

 How to plan your student holiday